mitoclub/mtdna-mutspec-insecta/README.md

 # How everything works

+&nbsp; -1. filter_and_extract_prots.ipynb - allows to filter MIDORI NUCL UNIQ db to extract species with at least n number of unicue seqs present in the db (n is currently 5), also filters seqs by length (currently >= 600nuc).
+Finaly, it extracts relevant AA seqs from MIDORI for further work with pipeline

 &nbsp; 0.
 NeMuPipeline - does mutspec magic

 &nbsp; 0.5. aggregate_pipe_results.py - merge mutspec tables from different species into one table